Friday, November 30, 2007

 master Senegalese dancer & choreographer, Sister Fatou N'Diaye Davis,

+for a show in May 2008.
 She is looking for dancers to perform an evening

 length production of African music, song and dance.